AppliedDrones/Onboarding/README.md

 We selected Google due to the easy of use for deployment and highly performant vector database which we use for Retrieval Augmented Generation.

 ## Problem Statement and Team Formation
-The AppliedDrones research group focuses on applying new technology to problems that are either unsolved or are solveable by hacky methods which are never deployable in the real world.
+The AppliedDrones research group focuses on leveraging emerging technology to tackle problems that are either unsolved or currently addressed by impractical, non-deployable methods.

-There are two recent technological breakthroughs we seek to leverage:
+We aim to take advantage of two key technological advancements:
-1. **Reduced Sim-To-Real Gap**: New robotics simulators are excellent at real world physics modelling, synthetic data creation, and rapid multi-scenario testing. i.e. Nvidia ISAAC ROS.
+1. **Reduced Sim-to-Real Gap** – Modern robotics simulators, such as NVIDIA Isaac ROS, provide highly accurate physics modeling, enable rapid multi-scenario testing, and facilitate synthetic data generation for real-world applications.
-2. **Large Language Models**: Multi-modal models can see the world as it is, chat with users over text about what they are seeing, and reference contextually specific data/strategies/information via Retrieval Augmented Generation. i.e. Google Cloud LLMS & Vector Database.
+2. **Large Language Models** – Multi-modal models can interpret visual data, communicate with users about what they observe, and retrieve contextually relevant information through Retrieval-Augmented Generation (RAG).
+We utilize Google Cloud’s LLMs and vector databases for this purpose.

-Teams are strictly limited to 3 members.
-No exceptions.
+Each team is limited to three members—no exceptions.

-Pick an application.
-Create a realistic timeline for a 2 semester project.
-Get coding.
+Select an application, develop a realistic two-semester project timeline, and start coding.